AxelAlejandroResendizAvila/OpinaPlusApp/README.md

 # OpinaPlus 🗳️

-**OpinaPlus** is a mobile and web platform designed to centralize the management of petitions and suggestions within an academic community.
+OpinaPlus is a **mobile and web platform for managing petitions and suggestions within an academic community**.

-The application allows users to submit requests and track their status, while administrators can monitor, moderate, and manage them through a dashboard.
+The application allows users to submit requests and track their progress, while administrators can review, moderate, and update their status through an administrative dashboard.

-The system also integrates a **Machine Learning module** that analyzes sentiment in user submissions and provides predictive insights to support administrative decision-making.
+The platform integrates a **Machine Learning module** that performs sentiment analysis and predicts the volume of future requests to support data-driven decision making.

 ---

 # 🎯 Problem

-In many academic institutions, petitions and suggestions are handled through **disorganized manual processes**, making it difficult to track requests, measure trends, and provide timely responses.
+In many academic institutions, petitions and suggestions are handled through informal or manual processes, which makes it difficult to:

+* track request progress
+* identify trends in community feedback
+* manage requests efficiently

-OpinaPlus solves this problem by providing a **centralized digital platform** where requests can be submitted, managed, and analyzed efficiently.
+OpinaPlus provides a **centralized digital system** where requests can be submitted, tracked, and analyzed.

 ---